 - 1. Open to any individual amateur baker who is a Pennsylvania resident.
 One entry per person. - 2.
-Entrants may NOT have won 1st place in this Blue Ribbon Apple Pie contest at any other fair in 2023. - 3.
-Entire entry must be made from scratch.
-No pre-packaged ingredients may be used (ex: pre-made mixes, cookie dough, pie crust, frosting, etc.) All ingredients and decorations must be edible. - 4.
+Entrants may NOT have won 1st place in this Blue Ribbon Apple Pie contest at any other fair in 2024. - 3.
+The Apple Pie, including fillings and crust, must be made from scratch with edible ingredients.
+No prepackaged ingredients may be used (ex: no pre-made mixes, cookie dough, pie crust, frosting, etc.) Any decorations must just be edible. - 4.
 Recipe must include at least 60% apples in the filling.
 It does not need to be a "traditional" two crusted apple pie and it can have a variety of fillings. - 5.
 The entire pie must be submitted for judging in a food safe disposable pie pan.
 (All pans, plates and dishes are considered to be disposable and will not be returned.) - 6.
 The recipe for the pie and pie crust must be submitted with the entry.
-It should be submitted on one side of 8 1⁄2" by 11" paper.
+It should be submitted on one side of 8 1/2" by 11" sheets of paper.
 The recipe must list all the ingredients, quantities, and the preparation instructions.
 Entrant's name, address and phone number must be printed on the back side of all the pages.
 (All recipes and pies will become the property of the Fair or PA Farm Show and will not be returned.) - 7.
 Refrigeration is not available at the Fair or PA Farm Show.
 Entries that require refrigeration after baking must indicate so in the recipe.
 Those entries will not be sold, auctioned or otherwise distributed for consumption after judging for food safety reasons. - 8.
 Judging will be based on the following criteria:

+0 2

 Flavor 30 points

-Filling: consistency, doneness, mois stness & flavor 25 points
+Filling: consiste ncy, doneness, moistness & flavor 25 points

-Crust: color, flavor, texture donenes ss 20 points
+Crust: color, fla vor, texture doneness 20 points

-Overall Appearance 15 points
+Overall Appeara ance 15 points

 Creativity 10 points

-TOTAL 100 Points
+• TOTAL

 Creativity is essential to a varied competition.
-Do not limit your contest to a "traditional" twocrusted apple pie.
+Do not limit your contest to a "traditional" two-crusted apple pie.
 We are looking for a variety of fillings in the pies; the pie must include at least 60% apples in the filling.